What does Google Analytics tell you? And what have you been reading on Teacher Toolkit?

 Most readers are coming to TeacherToolkit from Google or Twitter, which is great considering we push out most of our content via social media (68,524 traffic users).
 This shows that our SEO is starting to work within Google and that Twitter is driving most of our traffic.

 The image below may also unpick reasons between organic and paid for traffic.

-If there there any other stats you’d like us to include in next month’s ‘What Are You Reading?’, just let us know.
+If there any other stats you’d like us to include in next month’s ‘What Are You Reading?’, just let us know.
 We can also help you with social media exposure and social media training.